Tecnam P2012 Traveller: Design

-The P2012 aims to replace the Cessna 402 and Britten-Norman BN-2 Islander, to compete with modern single-engine aircraft like the Quest Kodiak and could complement the larger DHC-6 Twin Otter.
+The P2012 aims to replace the Cessna 402, to compete with aircraft like the Britten-Norman BN-2 Islander and modern single-engine models like the Quest Kodiak and could complement the larger DHC-6 Twin Otter.

 Cape Air required single-pilot operations, a modern cockpit, an unpressurised cabin and a metal airframe.

 The high wing enhances visibility during landing, the fixed landing gear is suitable for rough landing strips.

 The removable panels for underfloor access simplify maintenance and operations.